 US lawmaker warns of military 'misunderstanding' risk with China

+China needs to talk more about its military with other global powers "for basic de-confliction", said a member of Washington's Armed Services Committee.

-BEIJING: The leader of a US congressional delegation to China warned Tuesday (Sep 23) of the "risk of a misunderstanding" between the two countries' militaries as advances in defence technology move at breakneck speed.
+BEIJING: The leader of a United States congressional delegation to China warned on Tuesday (Sep 23) of the "risk of a misunderstanding" between the two countries' militaries as advances in defence technology move at breakneck speed.

 Adam Smith, the most senior Democrat on Washington's Armed Services Committee, told journalists in Beijing that China needs to talk more about its military with other global powers "for basic de-confliction".